-For the three and six months ended June 30, 2023, our revenue primarily consisted of product sales of AYVAKIT/ AYVAKYT as well as collaboration and license revenue under our immunotherapy collaboration with Roche and our collaboration with CStone.
-Collaboration and license revenue for the three and six months ended June 30, 2023 primarily includes amounts that were recognized related to an achieved milestone payment, amounts due to us for research and development services and royalties earned under these collaboration agreements.
+For the three and nine months ended September 30, 2023, our revenue primarily consisted of product sales of AYVAKIT/AYVAKYT as well as some collaboration and license revenue under our collaboration agreements with our collaboration partners.
+During the nine months ended September 30, 2023, our collaboration and license revenue primarily included amounts that were recognized related to an achieved milestone payment under our collaboration with CStone and research and development services under our immunotherapy collaboration with Roche.

-In the future, we expect to generate revenue from a combination of sources, including sales of our current drug product and any current or future drug candidates for which we receive marketing approval, royalties on drug sales, upfront, milestone, profit sharing and other payments, if any, under any current or future collaborations and licenses, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
-We anticipate variability in revenue in the future as a result of the timing and amount of product sales, license fees, research and development services, manufacturing services, and achievement of milestones or other payments under our collaboration or license agreements, if any.
+In the future, we expect to generate revenue from a combination of sources, including sales of our current drug product and any current or future drug candidates for which we receive marketing approval, royalties on drug sales, upfront, milestone, profit sharing and other payments, if any, under any current or future collaboration and license agreements, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
+We anticipate variability in revenue in the future as a result of the timing and amount of product sales, license fees, manufacturing services, and achievement of milestones or other payments under our collaboration or license agreements, if any.